jekyll/jekyll-import/README.markdown

 jekyll-import
 =============

-The Jekyll `import` command for importing from various blogs to Jekyll format.
+The new __Jekyll__ command for importing from various blogs to Jekyll format.

-**Note: migrators are now called importers and are only available if one installs the `jekyll-import` gem.**
+**Note: _migrators_ are now called _importers_ and are only available if one installs the `jekyll-import` _gem_.**

-This page has moved to the docs under the header [Blog migrations](http://jekyllrb.com/docs/migrations/).
+How `jekyll-import` works:
+---

+Install the _rubygem_ with `gem install jekyll-import`
+* In your IRB/Ruby configurations, `require jekyll-import`
+* For CLI uses, the newly installed CLI command is now a Jekyll plugin/sub-command invoked with `jekyll import`

+Read [Blog migrations](http://jekyllrb.com/docs/migrations/) for more detailed info.

 [![Build
 Status](https://travis-ci.org/jekyll/jekyll-import.png?branch=master)](https://travis-ci.org/jekyll/jekyll-import)